innepils/Sanntid_Heis/elevator_project/README.md

 The project runs **n** elevators in parallell across **m** floors using a peer to peer network and UDP broadcasting.

 ## Prerequisites
 The program is meant to be run using Linux, which must be done to ensure correct functionality.
-With small modifications it can be expanded to work on all platforms.

 The project is built using Go, which needs to be installed to compile and run the program.
 The latest version of Go can be installed from [the official Go website](https://go.dev/dl/).